jhayer/bacterial_genomics_training/docs/assembly_hybrid.md

 ## Unicycler hybrid assembly

-As you might ghave noticed, assemblies can take some time.
+As you might have noticed, assemblies can take some time.
 For that reason, we will prepare a `unicycler_assembly_K2.sh` script that we will run on the Slurm job scheduler, using the `sbatch` command.

 !!! tip
     You need to ask the teacher which partition to use !